spiceminecraft/Nexo-Documentation/general-usage/commands.md

 ## 🐛 Debug Mode

-This command just toggles the debug-state of Nexo.\
-In case you run into a bug or an error, you might be asked to toggle this to provide support with a more full error-log of the bug.
+This command toggles the `debug-state` of Nexo.
+It is not needed unless you are experiencing an issue and need to report the logs or test something.\

 #### Usage: `/nexo debug`